aDotInTheVoid/boxcars/docs/report/report.md

 `verona::rt` is a lower-level API that is used to implement the `verona::cpp` API.
 While it still has Cowns, they arn't typed at all.
 It instead just exposes the `verona::rt::Cown` type.
-Higher level API's can use it's implementation of reference-counting and scheduling, but they themselves are responcible for calling `verona::rt::Cown`s methods to change the reference-count, and schedule.
+Higher level API's can use it's implementation of reference-counting and scheduling, but they themselves are responsible for calling `verona::rt::Cown`s methods to change the reference-count, and schedule.

 Additionally, `verona::rt::Cown` doesn't encode any information about the data it contains.
-Higher level users are responcible for placing this alongside the `verona::rt::Cown` (ideally in the same allocation), and then making this data only accessable inside behaviours that have acquired that cown.
+Higher level users are responsible for placing this alongside the `verona::rt::Cown` (ideally in the same allocation), and then making this data only accessible inside behaviours that have acquired that cown.

 # Design and Implementation of a Rust Library for Behaviour-Oriented Concurrency